Voice over IP: Security

 Secure calls are possible using standardized protocols such as Secure Real-time Transport Protocol.
-Most of the facilities of creating a secure telephone connection over traditional phone lines, such as digitizing and digital transmission, are already in place with VoIP.
+Most of the facilities for creating a secure telephone connection over traditional phone lines, such as digitizing and digital transmission, are already in place with VoIP.
 It is necessary only to encrypt and authenticate the existing data stream.
 Automated software, such as a virtual PBX, may eliminate the need for personnel to greet and switch incoming calls.

 The security concerns for VoIP telephone systems are similar to those of other Internet-connected devices.
 This means that hackers with knowledge of VoIP vulnerabilities can perform denial-of-service attacks, harvest customer data, record conversations, and compromise voicemail messages.
 Compromised VoIP user account or session credentials may enable an attacker to incur substantial charges from third-party services, such as long-distance or international calling.

 The technical details of many VoIP protocols create challenges in routing VoIP traffic through firewalls and network address translators, used to interconnect to transit networks or the Internet.
 Private session border controllers are often employed to enable VoIP calls to and from protected networks.
 Other methods to traverse NAT devices involve assistive protocols such as STUN and Interactive Connectivity Establishment (ICE).

 Standards for securing VoIP are available in the Secure Real-time Transport Protocol (SRTP) and the ZRTP protocol for analog telephony adapters, as well as for some softphones.
 IPsec is available to secure point-to-point VoIP at the transport level by using opportunistic encryption.
 Though many consumer VoIP solutions do not support encryption of the signaling path or the media, securing a VoIP phone is conceptually easier to implement using VoIP than on traditional telephone circuits.
 A result of the lack of widespread support for encryption is that it is relatively easy to eavesdrop on VoIP calls when access to the data network is possible.
 Free open-source solutions, such as Wireshark, facilitate capturing VoIP conversations.

 Government and military organizations use various security measures to protect VoIP traffic, such as voice over secure IP (VoSIP), secure voice over IP (SVoIP), and secure voice over secure IP (SVoSIP).
 The distinction lies in whether encryption is applied in the telephone endpoint or in the network.
 Secure voice over secure IP may be implemented by encrypting the media with protocols such as SRTP and ZRTP.
 Secure voice over IP uses Type 1 encryption on a classified network, such as SIPRNet.
 Public Secure VoIP is also available with free GNU software and in many popular commercial VoIP programs via libraries, such as ZRTP.

 In June 2021, the National Security Agency (NSA) released comprehensive documents describing the four attack planes of a communications system – the network, perimeter, session controllers and endpoints – and explaining security risks and mitigation techniques for each of them.